 Here is a Diagram of how to connect the 1 gram ESC to the DSM2 6 channel micro receiver.
 Just the signal needs to be connected between ESC and DSM2.
 The Rx just needs to be changed to "brushless mode" (see below).

 To convert your DSM2 Rx to "brushless mode" (included 4ch controller setup) You just need to hold your Throttle all the way UP with controller ON while holding LEFT RUDDER.
 Plug in your receiver while holding this and wait for the LED to BLINK 3 times.
-Then turn them off and your ready to fly with brushless setup.
+Then turn them off and your ready to fly with brushless setup. note: the instruction manual for DSM2 has the signal and NEGATIVE - terminals backwards.
+Connect as shown above for proper signal output.

 I have taken the parts included with esc, and soldered the motor wires into the small slots with some precise handling.
 I added a small amount of solder onto the wires, then heated up the metal melting each one in.